 A baby’s movement indicate its wellbeing and by understanding their baby, mums can be empowered to trust their instincts and ensure the healthy delivery of their baby.

-Determined to ensure more mums did not experience this tragedy, the charity was set up to educate mums on the importance of a baby’s movements and to help them work with healthcare professionals to bring home a healthy baby.
-Today we are known as Kicks Count.
+Determined to ensure more mums did not experience this tragedy, Sophia wanted to educate mums on the importance of a baby’s movements and to help them work with healthcare professionals to bring home a healthy baby.

-While there isn’t one solution to reducing stillbirth, a decrease in fetal movement can be a key warning sign that the baby is struggling in the womb and early delivery could save nearly a third of stillborn babies.
+While there isn’t one solution to reducing stillbirth, a decrease in fetal movement can be a key warning sign that a baby is in distress and early delivery could save nearly a third of stillborn babies.
 The Confidential Enquiry into Stillbirths and Deaths in Infancy found that lack of prompt management to reduced fetal movement was a contributing factor to stillbirth.

 A similar campaign in Norway saw the rates of stillbirth drop by 33% and in the UK a similar awareness campaign in the 1980’s around cot death saw rates of sudden infant deaths fall by a massive 70%.

 While presenting at the NHS England Saving Babies’ Lives conference Dr Matthew Jolly said of fetal movement – “it is our duty to give people the material facts” and we couldn’t agree more.